 Currently our educational programs include: Creative Stages Youth Theatre and Child Drama, Touring Children’s Theatre, Community Engaged Theatre, and an award winning Arts in Healthcare Collaborative.
 Independent research opportunities have also included: theatre for social justice, improvisational theatre, applied theatre, and international approaches to drama in education.
 In order to be best prepared for working as a professional teaching artist, students often take course work or “minor” in child development.

-Technical Theatre & Design
+NEW: Technical Theatre & Design

 Dance Minor -- Coming Fall 2018